autocorr/faust_line_imaging/docs/source/quickstart.rst

 Quality assurance plots and moment maps
 ---------------------------------------
-After the pipeline has been run, the next steps are to validate the results by creating quality assurance plots for visual inspection and moment maps.
+After the pipeline has been run, the next step is to validate the results.
+This is done by creating quality assurance plots for visual inspection and moment maps.
 The QA plots generate channel maps of the restored image and residual with the clean-mask overplotted.
 Only channels containing significant emission are plotted (regardless of whether the emission is masked).
 The default threshold to show such channels is 6-times the full-cube RMS.
 To create the quality assurance plots call the function :func:`faust_imaging.make_all_qa_plots` for the desired field and extension (e.g., "clean" as used above).

 .. code-block:: python